amrvac/amrvac/doc/documentation.md

 # Generating the documentation {#doc-gen}

 The documentation of MPI-AMRVAC is generated using [Doxygen](http://doxygen.org/).
-Every night, documentation on http://amrvac.org is automatically updated (from the git master branch).
-You can also generate the documentation locally if you have a recent version of Doxygen installed.
+On every commit to the (owner-protected) master branch, documentation on http://amrvac.org is automatically updated.
+You can also generate documentation locally if you have a recent version of Doxygen installed.
 The latest binaries can be downloaded [here](http://www.stack.nl/~dimitri/doxygen/download.html).